Expand the section navigation mobile menu

 For questions about admission, please contact Maria Beam at 248-370-3166 or email with questions.

-Specialization in Integrated Health 8 Credits
+Focus Area in Integrated Health 8 Credits

 The M.S.W program offers an optional sub-specialization area that focuses on integrating health and behavioral health practice.
 The curriculum is designed to meet the contemporary workforce needs with regard to healthcare reform and to underscore the major contributions MSW graduates are qualified to make in the future of healthcare systems that address both physical and behavioral health.
 The primary goal is to prepare graduates in this area with advanced generalist practice in clinical services, advocacy, and management roles in the dynamic fields of health care and behavioral health.

-Core for Specialization (8 credits)
+Core for Focus Area (8 credits)

 • SW 5630 – Advanced Social Work Practice in Integrated Healthcare (4 credits)